jennahd/PiN_meta-tutorial/README.md

 ### Searching WGS metagenomes - web

+In this part of the tutorial we will search for four species of Nucleariida (_Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_) is assembled metagenomes available on NCBI using their 18S rRNA gene sequences, which can be found in the file: [sequences/Nucleariida_18SrRNAgenes.fasta](sequences/Nucleariida_18SrRNAgenes.fasta)

 We can find information on which kinds of metagenomic datasets are available by searching "metagenomes" in the [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), which will give you a list of metagenome taxonomies available.

 Go ahead and take a look.
 Now, find and click on "lake water metagenome".
 Here you will see the Taxonomy ID associated with metagenomes from this environment "1647806".
 On the right-hand side of the webpage, we can also see the various Entrez records from each Database associated with this taxid.
 There are currently 18,820 SRA projects, which includes amplicon (metabarcoding), metatranscriptome, and metagenome sequencing data.
 Of these, 1931 have used the strategy "WGS", indicating that they are shotgun metagenomes.
 However, unfortunately, only 36 (1.9%) are provided as metagenome assemblies (see the Entrez "Assembly" records). **As a reminder, please upload your assemblies to public repositories and not only your raw sequence data!**